gdt050579/AppCUI-rs/docs/chapter-4/menu/popup.md

 # Popup Menu

-A popup menu is a meniu that is display outside of a application bar (for example a menu that appears when right click is being pressed):
+A popup menu is a menu that is displayed outside of the application bar (for example, a menu that appears when the right mouse button is pressed):

 <img src="img/popup.png" width=400/>

-**Remarks**: There is no need to enable the mouse bar when creating for a popup menu.
+**Remarks:** There is no need to enable the application bar for a popup menu.

 There is no special control for a popup menu.
-A popup menu is a menu that is being displayed differently.
-Usually a popup menu is associated with either a window, a custom control or a custom desktop and it implies using the method `show_menu` available on all controls:
+A popup menu is a menu that is displayed in a different way.
+Usually a popup menu is associated with a window, a custom control, or a custom desktop, and using the `show_menu` method available on all controls:

 ```rs
 fn show_menu(&self, handle: Handle<Menu>, x: i32, y: i32, max_size: Option<Size>) {